Physician Researcher Initiative (PRI)

 The vision of the SNMA states that the organization is dedicated to increasing the number of minority faculty at US medical institutions; however, our current method of attempting to address this deficit is not a program of action but of passivity.
 We rely on the fact that inherently some SNMA members will become medical school faculty by their own design and since they are SNMA members we claim them as our contribution.
 The aim is to actively tackle this issue through the development of infrastructure and opportunities that encourage the entrance of SNMA members into Physician Researcher pathways.

-There are three areas of focus:
+For the Physician Research Initiative there are three areas of focus:

-Dennis J Spencer, PhD
+Dennis J. Spencer, MD, PhD

 Travelle Franklin-Ford Ellis, MD, PhD